rhel-labs/learn-katacoda/sql-server-ubi/step6.md

 cb88e6ff3f5e671211b000c7fa4f2006951302145885d87d50e7bbadefd85f27
 </pre>

-At this point, confirm that there is no running container using the *podman ps* command -
+At this point, confirm that there is no running container -

 `podman ps`{{execute T2}}

 <pre class="file">
 CONTAINER ID  IMAGE  COMMAND  CREATED  STATUS  PORTS  NAMES
 </pre>

 Now, restore the container from the stored checkpoint file.
 This capability can be quite useful in the case of a migration or debugging scenario.